-A contingent fee arrangement is best for individuals who want to sue their employers but cannot afford to pay a lawyer by the hour.
+A contingent fee arrangement is best for individuals who want to sue their employers, but cannot afford or prefer not to pay a lawyer by the hour.
 A contingent fee is an agreed upon percentage of any sums that the lawyer recovers for you in the action, whether by settlement or a jury award.
-Contingent fees are typically one-third to 45% of your recovery.
-We accept qualified cases on a contingency fee basis, meaning employees never pay our law firm unless we win money for them.
+We accept qualified cases on a contingency fee basis, usually in the amount of 45%, meaning employees never pay our law firm unless we win money for them.

 While we have substantial confidence in our ability and we appreciate this question, it’s not realistic(or ethical) for a lawyer to guarantee an outcome (e.g. the client will get a certain amount of money or will win at trial, etc).
 The reason is because that outcome will depend on many factors that are outside of the lawyer’s control.
 At a minimum, it will depend, for instance, on what evidence the opposing party or parties have, what witnesses will testify to, and the habits and idiosyncrasies of the judge and jury.

 The average length of time it takes to litigate a California employment law case is typically anywhere from one to two years.
 If the outcome of the case is appealed, clients should expect to tack on at least another year before it is officially resolved.
 Although this is the standard length of time, every case is different and may take shorter or longer depending on a number of factors.